sourcegraph/handbook/content/company-info-and-process/working-at-sourcegraph/before-start.md

 ### 🗺 **Talent outside the US**

-You can read more about [How we engage talent outside the US here](../../departments/people-ops/process/how-we-engage-talent-outside-the-us/index.md).
+You can read more about [how we engage talent outside the US here](../../departments/people-ops/process/how-we-engage-talent-outside-the-us/index.md).